Helpful Tips on Completing the CSS Profile

 Completing the Form

-For divorced or separated families, the Profile, like the FAFSA, will ask for information from the student, the custodial parent (the parent with whom the student lived the most in the previous year), and the custodial parent's current spouse, if there is one.
-Some schools will require the noncustodial parent to submit a separate Profile with his or her information.
-If custody of the student is pretty even, designate the custodial parent as the one who provides the most financial support.
-If that is also pretty even, just select one parent as the custodial parent and keep that consistent throughout the student's college years.
+For divorced or separated families, the Profile, like the FAFSA, will ask for information from the student, the parent that provided more financial support in the previous 12 months, and that parent's current spouse, if there is one.
+Some schools will require the other parent, called the noncustodial parent, to submit a separate Profile with his or her information.

 Though colleges that collect the Profile used to be able to see the other colleges where you sent your application, that is no longer the case.

 Undocumented students can't receive federal or state financial aid, but some colleges and universities offer their own financial aid funds to this population.
 Many of those schools use the Profile.
 Students will indicate their citizenship status on the application, which will let schools knows the type of financial aid they can offer.

 The Profile asks for the value of a parents' retirement plan.
 Though it's not a required question, the College Board highly encourages families to answer it.
 The organization uses the data for research purposes, and some schools will use the information to determine if they should make other considerations for the family.
 For example, if they see that a family hasn't sufficiently saved for retirement, then they may make some adjustments to lower the parent contribution.

 If you have more than one child required to submit the CSS Profile, you will have to do two CSS Profiles, even if your children are applying/attending the same school.
 Though parent information will be the same on the two forms, the student financial data will differ.